-6.4.28 Exhaust gas abatement systems, also known as exhaust gas cleaning systems or scrubbers, are devices installed on ships to reduce air pollution emissions from the exhaust gases produced by the engines.
-These systems primarily target the reduction of sulphur oxides (SOX), nitrogen oxides (NOX), particulate matter (PM), and other harmful pollutants emitted from marine engines.

-6.4.29 Types of exhaust gas abatement systems are open loop scrubbers and closed loop scrubbers.

-6.4.30 Open loop scrubbers utilise seawater as the scrubbing medium.
+- 6.4.28 Exhaust gas abatement systems, also known as exhaust gas cleaning systems or scrubbers, are devices installed on ships to reduce air pollution emissions from the exhaust gases produced by the engines.
+These systems primarily target the reduction of sulphur oxides (SO_X), nitrogen oxides (NO_X), particulate matter (PM), and other harmful pollutants emitted from marine engines. - 6.4.29 Types of exhaust gas abatement systems are open loop scrubbers and closed loop scrubbers. - 6.4.30 Open loop scrubbers utilise seawater as the scrubbing medium.
 Exhaust gases pass through seawater within the scrubber, where sulphur oxides are neutralised.
 The treated water is then discharged back into the sea.
-While effective, concerns have been raised regarding the environmental impact of discharging scrubber washwater into marine ecosystems.

-6.4.31 Closed loop scrubbers circulate a specific liquid (usually freshwater with alkali additives) within a closed loop system.
+While effective, concerns based on comprehensive scientific and technical evidence have been raised at IMO regarding the environmental impact of discharging scrubber washwater into marine ecosystems.
+Further guidance is provided in MEPC.1/Circ.899 and MEPC.1/Circ.900. - 6.4.31 Closed loop scrubbers circulate a specific liquid (usually freshwater with alkali additives) within a closed loop system.
 This liquid reacts with sulphur oxides in the exhaust gases, forming sulphate compounds.
-The system then treats and cleans the scrubbing liquid for reuse, minimising environmental impact.

-6.4.32 EGCS Exhaust Gas Cleaning Systems should comply with Resolution MEPC.184(59) or Resolution MEPC.259(68) or Resolution MEPC.340(77) and its corrigendum, taking into account the date of fabrication.
+The system then treats and cleans the scrubbing liquid for reuse, minimising environmental impact. - 6.4.32 EGCS Exhaust Gas Cleaning Systems should comply with Resolution MEPC.184(59) or Resolution MEPC.259(68) or Resolution MEPC.340(77) and its corrigendum24, taking into account the date of fabrication.

-6.4.33 In these cases, there may be an approval for a period of trials under certain conditions.
-Therefore, as part of the verification the following documents and records should be considered:

-- .1 any supporting documents from the flag State referring to the approval of trial, if applicable: - MED certification on EU flagged ships, or - MARPOL Annex VI performance Scheme A or B, as applicable on non-EU flagged ships,

-&lt;sup>20 Verification procedures for a MARPOL Annex VI fuel oil sample (regulation 18.8.2 or regulation 14.8).
+23 Verification procedures for a MARPOL Annex VI fuel oil sample (regulation 18.8.2 or regulation 14.8).